RedHat-UX/red-hat-design-system/docs/foundations/color/usage.md

     <img alt="Examples of cards using each surface color"
         src="/assets/color/color-usage-surface.svg">
   </uxdot-example>
-  <figcaption>Examples of how Surface is theming child elements within a Card component</figcaption>
+  <figcaption>Examples of how Surface is theming child elements within a Card</figcaption>
 </figure>

 ### Layering